vigoo/vigoo.github.io/content/posts/2026-04-19-golem15-part10-websocket.md

   conn.drop()
 }
 ```
+{% end %}

 ### Durability
 Golem agents are durable, surviving failures and restarts.
 But what about these WebSocket connections?
-In **Golem 1.5** we have a limited support for recovering WebSocket connections in case of a restart.
+In **Golem 1.5** we have limited support for recovering WebSocket connections in case of a restart.

 If the connection happened in the past, and was already closed, it works as expected - the whole communication is stored in the agent's **oplog** and there isn't any problem recovering the agent's state.

 If the connection is still open, we have a problem because WebSocket connections are quite low level - there is no standard way to resume a connection.
 What Golem does is it assumes that the server supports transparent reconnections, and just reopens the connection and continues sending/receiving on it.
 For the Golem application's developer this is completely transparent, but it's the server's responsibility to support this kind of resumption.

+If the server does not support this kind of reconnection, then agents using these connections are no longer able to transparently survive failure scenarios.
+This is something we can further improve in upcoming Golem releases.